zineos/aimet/Docs/ptq_techniques/seq_mse.rst

 Prerequisites
 -------------

-To use Seq MSE, you must:
+To use SeqMSE, you must have the following:

-- Use PyTorch or ONNX.
-Sequential MSE does not support TensorFlow models
+- A pre-trained PyTorch or ONNX model (TensorFlow is not supported)
-- Load a pre-trained model
-- Create a training or validation dataloader for the model
+- A set of representative input samples for the model

 Procedure
 ---------